FastLED/FastLED/platforms/arm/cc3200/cc3200_compile_notes.md

 * Within CCS, go to File->Import->Energia->Energia Sketch or Example
 * If prompted, provide the Energia install directory.
 * Select the chosen sketch.
 I recommend FirstLight, found in the _FastLED/examples_ folder
+* In the "Project Explorer" pane on the left, right-click on "lpcc3200_FastLED" and click Properties.
+In the left pane, select Built->GNU Compiler->Symbols, and in the "Define symbols" pane add the symbol "CC3200"

 #GCC Setup Requirements:#